-In order to provide them with a better overall quality of life, the multidisciplinary and interdisciplinary approach is very important, and therefore I cordially invite you to actively join and participate in our conference by organising thematic symposia, presenting scientific or professional papers and posters, organising round tables, workshops, or suggesting some other forms of work during the conference.
-This is the place where we can exchange our knowledge in the field of diagnostics, therapy, and rehabilitation of people with brain damage, developmental and other difficulties, and thus contribute to further development of interdisciplinary cooperation in these areas of our work.
+In order to underline the importance of a multidisciplinary and interdisciplinary approach, we kindly invite all of you to get actively engaged and participate in the Conference by organising thematic symposia, presenting your scientific or professional papers and posters, organising round tables, workshops or proposing other modalities of work during our Conference.
+Thus, the Conference, as the two previous ones, will be a venue for exchanging our knowledge and contributing to the further development of interdisciplinary cooperation in our fields of work.

-I would especially like to invite students to join us at this conference by organising the Student section where they will present their professional and/or scientific work that they have done during their studies, individually, or under the guidance of their professors.
+I extend a special invitation to students from our university and other universities at home and abroad to join us actively by organising a students’ section in which they will present the professional and/or scientific work they have done during their studies independently or under their teachers’ mentorship.